streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-notebooks.md

 1. Go to `Notebooks`
 2. Press the ![Three dot button](/three-dot-button.png) button.
-3. Press `Move to trash` to delete the topic.
+3. Press `Move to trash` to delete the notebook.
 4. Select whether you also want to delete the notes inside this notebook.

 ---